 If you are have been on the fence about taking music lessons, consider the topics in this article, and the benefits that you could put to good use in your life by enrolling in music lessons.

-These are not the only ways in which music lessons can help us find the rhythm of our own lives however, as musical ability can also provide a healthy ego boost, and a constructive creative outlet for negative emotions, as well as any number of other benefits.
+These are not the only benefits of music education as it helps us find the rhythm of our own lives.
+Musical ability can also provide a healthy ego boost, and a constructive creative outlet for negative emotions, as well as any number of other benefits.